Time for Service of Court Documents

 3. How to handle if the deadline falls on a day when the courthouse is closed?

 If the final day to serve or file your documents falls on a weekend, holiday, or any other day when the courthouse is closed, the deadline is extended to the day when the courthouse opens.
 Ex.
-If January 3rd is a day when the courthouse is closed then January 4th is the new deadline.
+If January 3rd is a day when the courthouse is closed then January 4th is the new deadline if the courthouse opens that day.

 4. Can parties agree to a different timeline?
 If yes, under what rule?

 Parties have the option to agree to a different timeline.
-To create this change, both parties must provide written consent by submitting a consent motion to change the existing arrangement (Ontario 2021).
+Rule 3 gives judges the power to extend the time you have to serve and file family documents.
+To create this change, both parties must provide written consent by submitting a consent motion to change the existing arrangement.
 This motion should include details about the current arrangement and the proposed changes agreed upon by both parties.
-Additionally, both parties are required to sign the form to finalize their agreement and submit to court (Ontario 2021).
+Additionally, both parties are required to sign the form to finalize their agreement and submit it to the court.

 Court offices can refuse your documents if they are submitted late of the ordered time or if the person files a document after the time agreed upon by all persons involved.